nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a tutor or student in the list
-2. AddressBook adds the Person
+2. EXManage adds the Person

     Use case ends